-4.17 Contingency Fund: The amount of €9,168,567 representing the cash surplus for the 2002-2003 financial periods had been credited to establish the Contingency Fund in accordance with part B of resolution ICC-ASP/3/Res.4.
+- 4.17 Contingency Fund: the amount of €9,168,567 representing the cash surplus for 2002-2003 financial periods had been credited to establish the Contingency Fund in accordance with part B of resolution ICC-ASP/3/Res.4.
 In 2010, the total expenditure exceeds the approved budget by €876,000 (Statement IV). €464,000 recorded as interests and miscellaneous income offsets part of this.
-The remaining €412,000 for the Contingency Fund has been moved from the General Fund to a temporary reserve until it can be determined whether these funds actually need to be used.
+The remaining €412,000 has been moved from the general fund for Contingency Fund to a temporary reserve to identify the possible requirement of actually using these funds.
 The final amount will be determined in the same way as the cash surplus, 12 months after the end of the year.
-At that time the temporary reserve will be adjusted accordingly.

-4.18 Reserve for unpaid assessed contributions: An amount of \notin 480,520, being the amount of outstanding assessed contributions for prior financial periods (Schedule 1), is deducted from the cumulative surplus to derive the cash surplus for 2009 for distribution to States Parties (Schedule 4).
+At that time the temporary reserve will be adjusted accordingly. - 4.18 Reserve for unpaid assessed contributions: an amount of €480,520, being the amount of outstanding assessed contributions for prior financial periods (Schedule 1), is deducted from the cumulative surplus to derive the cash surplus for 2009 for distribution to States Parties (Schedule 4).